leaf-node/swirlnet.util/README.md

 This swirlnet.util sub-module is licensed under CC0.

-Networks, genomes and phenotypes that you evolve with this library are released to you under CC0.
+The authors of swirlnet claim no license over the networks, genomes and phenotypes evolved using this library.